DavideDalPos/museum-network/SETUPGUIDE.md

 **The idea:** a static form posts to a Netlify serverless function; the function opens a GitHub issue using a private token; a reviewer approves the issue with a label; a GitHub Action converts approved issues into a JSON data file.
 No database, no server to run, and one review gate you control.
+The form also attaches map coordinates as the person types, so most entries need no geocoding at all.

 ---